dailyminiii/IMPACT/README.md

-# IMPACT: Integrated Muscle-Posture AR Feedback for Static-Stance Badminton Practice
+# IMPACT: Integrated Muscle-Posture AR Coaching Tool for Static-Stance Badminton Practice

 IMPACT is an augmented-reality system for self-directed static-stance badminton practice with physical racket--shuttle contact.
 It combines full-body motion capture and upper-limb electromyography (EMG) sensing with expert-reference retrieval, a real-time muscle-activation display, and post-stroke motion--EMG replay.